Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 In contrast, the Open D tuning produces a D major chord when strumming all the strings, because the third string is tuned to F sharp.

-How to Tune Your Guitar Into DADGAD With A Guitar Tuner
+How to Tune Into DADGAD With A Guitar Tuner

-First make sure your guitar is tuned correctly in standard tuning.
-Make sure your guitar tuner is set to Guitar mode, and tune each string of your guitar correctly.
+If your guitar is in standard tuning, there are three strings that you will need to tune differently.
+Before changing anything, first make sure your guitar is tuned correctly in standard tuning.
+Set your tuner to "Guitar", and tune each string of your guitar correctly.

 Next, switch your guitar tuner from "Guitar" to "Chromatic".
-Then follow the steps above as you carefully loosen the sixth, second and first strings to the correct notes.
+Then follow the following steps as you carefully loosen the sixth, second and first strings to the correct notes.

 • String 1 (high E) tune down to D